In an increasingly scattered and complicated world, data agility, or the ability to store and...

 Model forecasts have immediate and significant ramifications; in fact, they have the power to completely alter someone’s life.
 Your life may be negatively impacted if a model predicts that you have a poor credit score since you may find it difficult to obtain credit cards and loans, find housing, or obtain affordable interest rates.
 Additionally, if you don’t learn why you got a bad grade, you have little chance of improving.

-A data scientist’s responsibility is to make sure a model produces the fairest results for everyone.
+A data scientist’s or data mining is responsibility is to make sure a model produces the fairest results for everyone.
 If the data are biased, the model will take that bias into account and produce inaccurate predictions.
 Black-box models produce excellent results, but because they are difficult to comprehend and understand, it is impossible to look for red signs that might indicate unfairness.
 Therefore, a thorough examination of model results is required.
 Data scientists must evaluate the trade-off between interpretability and model performance and choose models that best meet both demands.

 3. Production monitoring